mpwillson/fcgi/README.md

 ## Caveats

-The FCGI server is single-threaded.
 Not recommended for high traffic environments (or, indeed, low traffic environments).